jtprince/portfolio/code_examples.md

 # Selected Code Examples

-I've written dozens of packages (many quite extensive) for different languages (e.g., Ruby and Python) and hundreds of scripts.
+I've written dozens of packages (many quite extensive) for different languages and hundreds (thousands?) of scripts.
 Most of them can be found at [my github page](https://github.com/jtprince) or [my lab's github page](https://github.com/princelab).
+My [portfolio](https://github.com/jtprince/portfolio/) discusses and displays some of these projects in more depth.

 Like any programmer, I can almost always critique, and hopefully improve, my own code.
 Some of the code below is clean and single-purpose with good names and organization.
 Some of it could be improved--mainly shorter methods with a single-purpose per method.
 In general, I strive to write "clean code" using the transcendent principles discussed in books like [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) (by Robert "Uncle Bob" Martin).

 Click on the topic heading to be taken directly to code (where available).
-The projects are sorted generally from small and simple to large and complex (and more technical).
+The projects are sorted generally from small and simple to large and complex or more technical.

 ### [Django-gtin-fields](https://github.com/CruxConnect/django-gtin-fields)